alexyorke/alexyorke.github.io/_posts/2025-06-29-a-list-is-a-monad.md

 Ideally, you don’t want to pull the values out of a monad unless you absolutely have to.
 It’s possible to implement a GetValue() method that returns the underlying value, but once the value leaves the monadic context, we lose the benefits of that context and can no longer compose operations easily.

-Think about a List (which is a monad) as if you had never seen one before.
-You might say, “I don’t want my values trapped in this list – how am I supposed to use them?” and then manually extract each element into separate variables:
+Think about a List as if you had never seen one before.
+You might say, “I don’t want my values trapped in this list, how am I supposed to use them?” and then manually extract each element into separate variables:

 ```
-// Pretend it’s your first time with a List<T>
+// Pretend it’s your first time with a List
 var numbers = new List<int> { 1, 2, 3 };

 // --- Manual extraction (values “trapped” in the list) ---
 var a = numbers[0];
 var b = numbers[1];
 var c = numbers[2];

 // Now call your function separately on each:
 var r1 = AddOne(a);
 var r2 = AddOne(b);
 var r3 = AddOne(c);
 ```